Malaysia Airlines Flight 2133

 Malaysia Airlines Flight 2133 (MH2133/MAS2133) was a scheduled domestic passenger flight from Kota Kinabalu to Tawau, operated by Malaysia's flag carrier Malaysia Airlines.
 On 15 September 1995, the Fokker 50 carrying 53 people flew into a shanty town after the pilots failed to stop the aircraft while landing in Tawau, killing 32 of the 49 passengers and 2 of the 4 crew on board.
 This was the first hull loss of a Fokker 50.

-The final report of the investigation, which was published in 1998, concluded that the crash was caused by the pilot's decision to land in Tawau, which was influenced by the airlines' strict policy of fuel-saving and punctuality, despite the fact that available runway after touchdown was not sufficient enough for the aircraft to stop.
+The final report of the investigation, which was published in 1998, concluded that the crash was caused by the pilot's decision to land in Tawau, which was influenced by the airlines' strict policy of fuel-saving and punctuality, despite the fact that available runway after touchdown was not sufficient for the aircraft to stop.
 Investigators issued several recommendations to both Malaysia Airlines and the Malaysian regulatory body, the latter being asked to make crew resource management training a compulsory course for airliners in Malaysia.

 Background

 Aircraft

 The aircraft was a five-year-old Fokker 50 with registration code 9M-MGH and manufacturer serial number 20174.
-Delivered to Malaysia Airlines in March 1990, the aircraft was equipped with two Pratt & Whitney Canada and had accumulated a total of 17,483 flight cycles.
-The engines had been inspected two days before the crash.
+The aircraft was equipped with two Pratt & Whitney Canada engines and had accumulated a total of 17,483 flight cycles.

 Flight crew

 The captain of the flight was Wong Khang Lock (40).
 He had accumulated a total of 4,892 hours, of which 427 hours were on the Fokker F27.
-He held valid flight and medical certificates The first officer of the flight was Su Tiong Hee (28).
+He held valid flight and medical certificates.
+The first officer of the flight was Su Tiong Hee (28).
 He had accumulated a total of 1,162 hours, of which 962 were on the Fokker F27.